openSUSE/news-o-o/_posts/2010-08-28-opensuse-weekly-news-issue-138-is-out.markdown

 ####  [Mike McCallister: Can I Get a 30-hour Day?
 Searching for Linux Project Management Tools](http://metaverse.wordpress.com/2010/08/25/can-i-get-a-30-hour-day-searching-for-linux-project-management-tools/)

 "My life is getting far too complex to handle simply.
-Fall is coming, and Iâ€™m beginning to think Iâ€™m overbooking myself.
+Fall is coming, and I’m beginning to think I’m overbooking myself.
 Consider this:

-  * Iâ€™m working on another book project that I canâ€™t talk about yet. ;-)
+  * I’m working on another book project that I can’t talk about yet. ;-)

-  * Iâ€™m way behind in working through the SitePoint web development classes I wrote about a few weeks ago.
+  * I’m way behind in working through the SitePoint web development classes I wrote about a few weeks ago.

-  * Iâ€™m speaking to the Madison Linux Users Group (MadLUG) about openSUSE 11.3 on November 6 (Did I mention that before?), and have to create that presentation.
+  * I’m speaking to the Madison Linux Users Group (MadLUG) about openSUSE 11.3 on November 6 (Did I mention that before?), and have to create that presentation.

-  * Iâ€™m probably leading at least one session at BarCampMilwaukee 5 (which I did mention last week) October 2-3.
-The minimum is likely to be a dress rehearsal for the MadLUG event, but stillâ€¦
+  * I’m probably leading at least one session at BarCampMilwaukee 5 (which I did mention last week) October 2-3.
+The minimum is likely to be a dress rehearsal for the MadLUG event, but still…

   * I want to write more magazine articles too.